 Personal accident cover: this provides compensation if your vehicle is involved in a road accident and you, your partner or any named driver are killed or suffer a serious injury.

-Replacement vehicle cover: this add-on covers the cost of a hire car if your vehicle is stolen, vandalised, or is written off following an accident that wasn't your fault.
+Replacement vehicle cover: this add-on covers the cost of a hire car if your vehicle is stolen, vandalised, or is written off following an accident that was your fault.
 The hire car will be provided for a set time period, established by your insurer.

 Excess protection cover: with this type of extra cover, you could get a refund for your excess - the sum you will pay towards any claim that you make on your insurance - up to a certain amount set by your insurer, following a car insurance claim.